 Tribandhas Aid In Pranayarn Sadhana.

-Bandha, meaning ‘to lock’.
-These locks are used to hold or direct the energy towards inner higher growth.
+In Yoga, bandha means ‘to lock’.
+These yoga locks are used to hold or direct the energy towards inner higher power growth.
 There are FOUR KINDS OF BANDHAS.

 1. Jalandhar Bandh